topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 Generate terrain height profiles for recorded routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have recorded a route, the height is determined by the GPS and/or barometer of the device once available.
+If you have recorded a route, the height is determined by the GPS and/or barometer of the device.
 Sometimes the height data obtained in this way is quite inaccurate, with huge fluctuations.
 Therfore we also display the terrain height profile below the recored height profile in the :ref:`route details screen <sec-route-details>`.
-The terrain height profile might sometimes be very different from the actual profile, for example when somebody crosses a bridge over a valley.
+This terrain height profile could be more usuable and give a more reliable estimate of the total ascent.
+However, sometimes the terrain height profile is very different from the actual profile, for example when somebody crosses a bridge over a valley.
+This bridge will be included in the recorded height profile, but not in the terrain height profile which follows the shape of the valley.

 .. _ss-height-above-ground: